rian39/notes/lury_topological_2012.md

 a new order of spatio- temporal continuity for forms of economic, political and cultural life today.
 This ordering of continuity emerges, sometimes without explicit coordination, in practices of sorting, naming, numbering, comparing, listing, and calculating.
-4
+4 {#list} {#numbering}

 In other words, the becoming topological of culture does not simply correspond to how culture imagines topology; instead, our proposal is that topology is now emergent in the practices of ordering, modelling, networking and mapping that co-consti- tute culture, technology and science.
 In short, a distributed, dynamic configuration of practices is organizing the forms of social life in ways that supplement and extend those of Euclidean geometry.5